matafokka/ExcelDarkThemeFix/README.md

 1. Different cells' fill outside of used range - fill can be either preserved (including an actual automatic color, default behavior) or removed completely.
 There's an option to tweak it.
 1. OLE Excel objects - need to manually open it, save and close.

-Enabling these options is described under the "Configuration" section.
+Enabling these options is described under the [Configuration](#configuration) section.

 # What is not fixed?